onflow/flow/flips/20210824-fcl-tx-payer-service.md

 The user of the TPS utility would be responsible for maintaining that the accounts they specify into `TPSAccountResolver` and `TPSSigner` as configuration have a sufficient FLOW balance at all times to pay for transactions they sign for.

 > To re-iterate, this is just an example implementation of what _might_ work.
-Your implementation may vary extensively.
+Your implementation may vary significantly.

 ### Drawbacks

-Since the TPS would be responsible for paying for transactions, it should have suffient security mechanisms in place to safeguard itself.
+Since the TPS (Transaction Payer Service) would be responsible for paying for transactions, it should have suffient security mechanisms in place to safeguard itself.

 Since tranaction fees can be dynamic, increasing depending on the amount of work the network